03-KOMALPREET-KAUR/SUMMER_TRAINING/daily_dairy/day_12.md

 6) **Feature Extraction:** For text data, we can’t use raw text in models.
 So we use TF-IDF to convert text into numeric vectors by measuring how important a word is in a document compared to the entire dataset.

-   TF (term frequency) = how often a word appears
+   TF(Term Frequency) = how often a word appears.

-   IDF (inverse document frequency) = how rare the word is across documents
+   IDF(Inverse Document Frequency) = how rare the word is across documents.

    It is used in tasks like spam detection, document classification, etc.